 There are plenty of blogging tips around.
-If your business is eCommerce-focused, you may need to modify some of them to fit the online store model, while others are timeless and good advice for all bloggers.
+The are just one of the parts of your content strategy.
+If you run a WooCommerce store, you may need to modify some of them to fit the online store model, while others are timeless and good advice for all bloggers.
 Here are six tips for you to ponder.

 1. Your Blog Archive Page